OpenST/mosaic-chains/README.md

  #### Whitelist worker for stakepool and redeempool.

  This tool enables whitelisting of workers for stake and redeem pool contract.
+It expects organization admin of stakepool and redeempool contract is unlocked on the node.

    *1. Set below environment variables*: